-Each sampling site was considered as a ~200 m diameter circular area within which 3 replicate 100 m long ROV video transects were performed (Figure 3).
+Each sampling site was considered as a ~200 m diameter circular area within which three replicate 100 m long ROV video transects were performed at randomly selected headings (Figure 3).
 All animals, as well as rocks, debris, and other items, were identified to the lowest possible taxon, and counted.
-In addition, replicate sediment cores (7.5 cm diameter) were collected (Figure 4) along video transects to characterize macrofauna (n= 6 cores per site) and sediment characteristics (n= 3 per site; %C, %N, stable C and N isotopes, grain size composition).
+In addition, replicate sediment cores (7.5 cm diameter) were collected (Figure 4) at random locations along video transects to characterize macrofauna (n= 6 cores per site) and sediment characteristics (n= 3 per site; %C, %N, stable C and N isotopes, grain size composition).

 Skate and Ray Abundance at Neck Cable Zone

-Early observations of apparent aggregations of some species of elasmobranches (skates and rays) may aggregate near the cable, particularly near suspended sections of the cable.
-To test the hypothesis that these species (and perhaps others) are more (or less) abundance near suspended portions of the MARS cable, 3 replicate ROV video transects (100 m long) were performed along suspended or exposed portions of the cable in the Neck cable zone, and compared to 3 similar control transects performed ~100 – 200 m from the cable-transects.
+Early observations of apparent aggregations of elasmobranchs (skates and rays) indicated that they may aggregate near the cable in a specific area where there are small scarps and topographic depressions on the seafloor.
+To test the hypothesis that these species (and perhaps others) are more (or less) abundant near certain portions of the MARS cable, three replicate ROV video transects (100 m long) were performed along suspended or exposed portions of the cable in the Neck cable zone, and compared to three similar control transects performed 50 m from the cable transects.
 Counts of all identifiable megafauna were made along each transect.

 Analytical Methods